Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 NOTES

 Arsenault's estimated birth year conforms to the Cabanocé census of 1766.
 Arsenault's claim that Joachim dit Bénoni married Madeleine MELANÇON in c1760, however, is refuted by Wall of Names, which shows him unattached when he reached LA with half-brother Joseph.
-However, the British report at Halifax in Aug 1763 indicates that Joachim dit Bénoni was married to someone, if not to Madeleine, before he came to LA.
+However, the repatriation list at Halifax in Aug 1763 indicates that Joachim dit Bénoni was married to someone, if not to Madeleine, before he came to LA.
+Since François PART was his brother-in-law, Joachim dit Bénoni could have married a PART.

 One has to ask--how did someone from Pigiguit end up a prisoner at Halifax when the Acadians at Pigiguit were deported to MD, MA, PA, & VA in 1755?
-As Jehn, Acadians Exiles in the Colonies, 218, reveals, colonial officials in PA counted Pierre MIRE, his wife Madeleine, & 3 children in that colony in Jun 1763.
+As Jehn, Acadians Exiles in the Colonies, 218, reveals, a repatriation list in PA counted Pierre MIRE, his wife Madeleine, & 3 children in that colony in Jun 1763.
 How was Pierre kin to Joachim dit Bénoni & his half-brothers?
-Arsenault lists no Pierre as a brother of Joachim dit Bénoni, so we must eagerly await Stephen A. White's next installment of his DGFA to do justice to this family during Le Grand Dérangement.
+Arsenault lists no Pierre as a brother of Joachim dit Bénoni, so we must eagerly await Stephen A. White's DGFA-2 to do justice to this family during Le Grand Dérangement

-02. Wall of Names, 23, calls him Joseph MIRE frère [of Joachim dit Bénoni]; Arsenault, Généalogie, 2558-59, calls him Joseph MIRE, says he was born in 1744, gives his parents' names, details his marriage, including his wife's parents' names, says he occupied lot number 132 on the east bank of the Mississippi at St.-Jacques in 1769, & does not list any children; BRDR, 2:548 (SGA-3, 16, #79), probably his death/burial record, calls him Joseph MIRE, but does not give his parents' names, mention a wife, or give his age at the time of his death.
+02. Wall of Names, 23, calls him Joseph MIRE frère [of Joachim dit Bénoni]; Arsenault, Généalogie, 2558-59, the LA section, calls him Joseph MIRE, says he was born in 1744 but gives no birthplace, gives his parents' names, details his marriage, including his wife's parents' names, says he occupied lot number 132 on the east bank of the Mississippi at St.-Jacques in 1769, & does not list any children; BRDR, 2:218, 548 (SGA-14, 4, #8), his marriage record, calls him Josef MIR, calls his wife Marie-Margarita DAIGRE, gives his & her parents' names, says his parents were "of Acadia" & hers "from/of England," but gives no witnesses to his marriage; Hébert, D., Southwest LA Records, 1-A:214, 576 (BRDA: SG: v.1786, p.4), a copy of his marriage record, calls him Josef MIR, calls his wife Marie-Marguerite DAIGLE, but gives no parents' names or witnesses to his marriage; BRDR, 2:548 (SGA-3, 16, #79), probably his death/burial record, calls him Joseph MIRE, but does not give his parents' names, mention a wife, or give his age at the time of his death.

-03. Wall of Names, 23, calls him Simon MIRE, & lists him with Madeleine CORMIER; Arsenault, Généalogie, 2559, calls him Simon MIRE, says he was born in 1744, gives his parents' names, says he married Madeleine CORMIER in 1766 but gives no place of marriage, gives her parents' names, says he occupied lot number 100 on the east bank of the Mississippi at St.-Jacques in 1769, lists his children as Marie-Anne, born in 1767, Joseph in 1768, Pierre in 1770, Simon in 1773, Pélagie in 1774, Isabelle in 1780, Constance in 1781, & Benjamin in 1783, but gives no birthplaces, & says he died sur sa ferme à Côte Gelée on 26 Dec 1807; Bourgeois, Cabanocey, 171, & Voorhies, J., Some Late Eighteenth Century Louisianians, 424, his marriage record, calls him Simon MIRE, & calls his wife Madelaine CORMIER; Hébert, D., Southwest LA Records, 1-B:528 (SM Ch.: v.4, #490), his death/burial record, calls him Simon MIRE of Acadia, says he died "at his home at La Côte Gelée ... at age 70 yrs," & was buried next day, but does not give his parents' names or mention a wife; Southwest LA Records, 1-B:528 (SM Ct.
-Hse.: Succ. #16), calls him Simon MIRE, wid. is Magdaleine CORMIER.
+03. Wall of Names, 23, calls him Simon MIRE, & lists him with Madeleine CORMIER; Arsenault, Généalogie, 2559, the LA section, calls him Simon MIRE, says he was born in 1744 but gives no birthplace, gives his parents' names, says he married Madeleine CORMIER in 1766 but gives no place of marriage, gives her parents' names, says he occupied lot number 100 on the east bank of the Mississippi at St.-Jacques in 1769, lists his children as Marie-Anne, born in 1767, Joseph in 1768, Pierre in 1770, Simon in 1773, Pélagie in 1774, Isabelle in 1780, Constance in 1781, & Benjamin in 1783, but gives no birthplaces, & says he died sur sa ferme à Côte Gelée on 26 Dec 1807; Bourgeois, Cabanocey, 171, & Voorhies, J., Some Late Eighteenth-Century Louisianians, 424, his marriage record, calls him Simon MIRE/MIRRE, calls his wife Madelaine/Madeleine CORMIER, but gives no witnesses to his marriage; Hébert, D., Southwest LA Records, 1-B:528 (SM Ch.: v.4, #490), his death/burial record, calls him Simon MIRE "of Acadia," says he died "at his home at La Côte Gelée ... at age 70 yrs," & was buried next day, but does not give his parents' names or mention a wife; Southwest LA Records, 1-B:528 (SM Ct.
+Hse.: Succ. #16), his succession, calls him Simon MIRE, wid. is Magdaleine CORMIER.

 It is unlikely that his marriage at Cabanocé in Mar 1766 was merely the blessing of a marriage that already existed.
 First, the ceremony was conducted not by a priest but by Cabanocé's commandant.
 Second, Madeleine probably reached LA in Feb 1764 with her parents via GA & Mobile, a year before Simon arrived via Halifax & St.-Domingue.
 The likely scenario is that Simon met Madeleine soon after he settled at Cabanocé.
 They were married by the commandant on the same day that Madeleine's sister Marie married Michel POIRIER, another young Acadian who had recently arrived in the settlement.